wwpa65/stock-analysis/README.md

 ## Summary:

 In summary, advantages of refactoring a code includes the following: 1) the running time for the code becomes faster, 2) data in variables can be stored in memory efficiently when using indecies.
 3) calculations are more effective and faster.
-Some of the disadvantages include the following: 1) there may be situations of plagiarism when refactoring someones code, 2) any intellectual property issues may arise when refactoring.3) if there is an undetected error in the code (especially in formulas for calculations, even though the code produces results before refactoring), it can easily be missed and remained in the code undetected UNLESS the code is thoroughly checked (quality check step).
+Some of the disadvantages include the following: 1) there may be situations of plagiarism when refactoring someones code, 2) any intellectual property issues may arise when refactoring, 3) if there is an undetected error in the code (especially in formulas for calculations, even though the code produces results before refactoring), it can easily be missed and remained in the code undetected UNLESS the code is thoroughly checked (quality check step).
+Another con (disadvantage) refactoring a code I can think of is the potential risk of introducing a malicious portion of a code if you are not careful when refactoring someone's code.

 In our analysis, we have seen a much faster code after refactoring the code.
 It is definetely an advantage (pros).
 However, I did not see any disadvantages (cons) of using refactoring the VBA script in this analysis.